Timeline: Crackdown on protests in Syria

 January 27 - UNICEF says at least 384 children have been killed during the uprising.

+January 28 - Arab League suspends its monitoring mission in Syria in worsening violence, Damascus criticizes this as an attempt to encourage foreign intervention.

+January 31 - Government forces reassert control over capital's eastern suburbs after Free Syrian Army withdraws, capping three days of fighting that activists say killed at least 100 people.

 -- U.N.
-Security Council discusses Syria before a possible vote the following week on a new Western-Arab draft resolution aimed at halting the bloodshed.

-January 28 - Arab League suspends its monitoring mission in Syria because of worsening violence, a move Damascus criticized as an attempt to encourage foreign intervention.

-January 31 - Government forces reassert control of capital's eastern suburbs after Free Syrian Army withdraws, capping three days of fighting that activists say killed at least 100 people.

--- United Nations starts discussion of draft resolution on Syria calling on Assad to step down.
-Arab League Secretary-General Nabil Elaraby asks Security Council to take "rapid and decisive action" by approving the resolution.
+Security Council starts discussion of draft resolution on Syria, backed by Arab League, calling on Assad to step down.

-February 1 - Russia signals it will block the draft resolution unless it explicitly rules out military intervention.
+February 4 - Russia and China veto the draft resolution.
+Moscow says the draft would have put too little pressure on armed opponents of Assad and his government.

+-- Syrian forces' shelling kills at least 217 people in Homs, the Syrian Observatory for Human rights says.